 As more companies address their employee wellness, student loan assistance is a great new benefit.
 Financial Wellness Programs can improve an employee’s work balance, productivity, and overall employee satisfaction.
 A well-designed program can improve retention rates and attract the best talent at all levels.
 At PayForED, we are excited to be able to offer student loan solutions to help employees.

 Current Student Loan Assistance Programs

 Companies have recognized that the average college graduate has approximately $38,000 in student loan debt.
 To attract and retain the best talent, companies know they need a strategy to make their company competitive.
 Many current student loan assistance benefits include an individual loan repayment analysis and a paydown contribution from the company.
 This contribution goes directly to the lender yet appears as income to the employee on their W2.

 This approach follows traditional loan repayment strategies by helping employees pay down their student loans more quickly.
 Many of these programs were developed in the hope that the 2018 tax code would include a new tax benefit to address this growing problem.
 It did not, and as a result, Employer contributions are taxable.
 There are various bills that may change the current law but they have not been passed at this time.

 Due to the fees and company contributions, these plans can be expensive and only help a small group of a company’s population.

 Student Loan Assistance Benefit Shortcomings

 It is our belief that a student loan assistance benefit should address not just the repayment area but also the prevention of the debt.
-By adding a more holistic approach, companies could also help their employees who are considering going back to school to advance their careers or the parents of college bound students avoid excessive student loans.
-There are more people making ongoing student loan repayment decisions then there are people in repayment.
+By adding a more holistic approach, companies could also help their employees who are considering going back to school to advance their careers or the parents of college-bound students avoid excessive student loans.
+There are more people making ongoing student loan repayment decisions than there are people in repayment.